 These two forms of hearing aids are similar to ITE hearing aids in that all components are encased in one unit that fits inside your year.
 While ITE hearing aids are visible, both ITC and CIC hearing aids are visually undetectable and might be a choice for individuals who prefer to wear a discreet design.
 Like ITE hearing aids, both ITC and CIC styles are custom made from an impression of your ear to ensure a snug fit.
 The ITC hearing aid is slightly larger than the CIC, with the small face of the component slightly visible at the opening of the ear canal.
 CIC hearing aids are situated deeper in the canal, with a mechanism to remove and place the aid.
 Both ITC and CIC hearing aids accommodate levels of mild to severe hearing loss.

 Though the variety of factors and options appear overwhelming, a consultation with your hearing healthcare provider will hone in on your specific needs and preferences.
 You will receive assistance on selecting one that simultaneously improves your hearing health while seamlessly fitting into your lifestyle.
+Contact us today to schedule an appointment with hearing professional Duane Smelser.
+He can test your hearing and help you find the right hearing aid for your unique hearing loss and your lifestyle.

 We promise you’ll be pleased with the difference you experience (Read our reviews on Google, Yelp, BING, Yahoo, AngiesList and elsewhere).